AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-content-hub-ui-options.md

 Administrators can control if they need expired assets to be visible on Content Hub.
 If the expired assets are made visible, they can also define if users can download them.

+Expired assets do not display in Content Hub by default.

 To do so, execute the following steps:

 1. On the [Configurations](#access-configuration-options-content-hub) user interface, click **[!UICONTROL Expired Assets]**.